yamigr/pusudb-use-ejs/README.md

 ## Use

-Create a ejs-instance and define the path where the ejs view-engine files are located.
-Define some url's which should be escaped to put the request direct to the pusudb.
+Define the path where the static-files are located.
+Define some url's which should be escaped.
+To define a url-prefix use the option prefix.

 ### Single query
-http://localhost:3000/ejs/index/db/stream then use the data in the ejs-file with <%= data => or <%= err =>
+http://localhost:3000/ejs/index/db/stream - in the ejs-file use the data like <%= data => or <%= err =>

 ### Multiple queries
-http://localhost:3000/ejs/index/api/select/list?nav=db,stream&user=db,get,key+person:AEYC8Y785 then use the data in the ejs-file with <%= nav => or <%= user => or your own keys.
+http://localhost:3000/ejs/index/api/select/list?nav=db,stream&user=db,get,key+person:AEYC8Y785  in the ejs-file use the data like <%= nav =>, <%= user => or your own keys.

 ```js